-Contracting Parties' Goals Priority Secretariat (REMPEC)'s Goals All Contracting Parties to have ascertained, with the support of REMPEC and RAC/SPA, whether there are maritime areas within their jurisdiction which need the protection afforded by their designation as PSSAs and, if so ascertained, to have initiated the process of requesting IMO to enable such designation.
+Contracting Parties' Goals Priority Secretariat (REMPEC)'s Goals All Contracting Parties to have ascertained, with the support of REMPEC and SPA/RAC, whether there are maritime areas within their jurisdiction which need the protection afforded by their designation as PSSAs and, if so ascertained, to have initiated the process of requesting IMO to enable such designation.
 Medium REMPEC to have initiated the process of identification of those areas which, after examination by the REMPEC Focal Points, could be proposed for designation as PSSAs taking also into account, where appropriate, possible synergies with actions undertaken on the establishment of MSPs referred to under Specific Objective 10.
 REMPEC to have assisted Mediterranean coastal States to conduct the necessary studies and to prepare the relevant submissions to IMO for the designation of PSSAs.
 REMPEC to have explored the possibility of obtaining assistance for the above purposes under the IMO's ITCP.

-1.1 In 2012, the Mediterranean had 170 legally designated Marine Protected Areas (MPA): 161 established under a national designation, and 9 with an international designation.
+1.1 In 2012, the Mediterranean had hundred and seventy (170) legally designated Marine Protected Areas (MPA): hundred and sixty-one (161) established under a national designation, and nine (9) with an international designation.
 Although MPAs are acknowledged globally as effective tools to mitigate maritime threats and these statistics could lead to assume that most of the especially vulnerable zones in the Mediterranean Sea are well protected against shipping and other maritime activities, such as fishing, there are some aspects that should be further pursued, chiefly:

-- .1 managing the MPA system at the regional level in a coordinated manner, which RAC/SPA is addressing, inter alia through the Regional Project for the Development of a Mediterranean Marine and Coastal Protected Areas (MPAs) Network through the boosting of MPAs Creation and Management (MedMPAnet Project); and - .2 providing some of these singularly vulnerable zones, and others still to be identified anew, with additional protection against international shipping by obliging, under international law, ships of any flag exercising their right of innocent passage to observe certain restrictions when intending to sail through or nearby such areas.
+- .1 managing the MPA system at the regional level in a coordinated manner, which the Regional Activity Centre for Specially Protected Areas (SPA/RAC) is addressing, inter alia through the Regional Project for the Development of a Mediterranean Marine and Coastal Protected Areas Network through the boosting of MPAs Creation and Management (MedMPAnet Project); and - .2 providing some of these singularly vulnerable zones, and others still to be identified anew, with additional protection against international shipping by obliging, under international law, ships of any flag exercising their right of innocent passage to observe certain restrictions when intending to sail through or nearby such areas.

 2.1 The additional protection mentioned in paragraph 1.1.2 above can only be guaranteed by the establishment of Particularly Sensitive Sea Areas (PSSAs) by IMO, which is the only international body responsible for assessing proposals for and designating PSSAs and adopting associated measures applicable to international shipping.
 In all probability there will be various already established MPAs whose level of protection against international shipping may need to be increased.
-In this case, Contracting Parties, with the assistance of REMPEC and RAC/SPA, either individually on in coordination with other Parties, may propose to IMO the designation of such MPAs as PSSAs or even as Special Areas under MARPOL Annexes other than I (Oil) and V (Garbage), depending on the type of the protection measures needed.
+In this case, Contracting Parties to the Barcelona Convention, with the assistance of REMPEC and SPA/RAC, either individually on in coordination with other Parties, may propose to IMO the designation of such MPAs as PSSAs or even as Special Areas under MARPOL Annexes other than I (oil) and V (garbage), depending on the type of the protection measures needed.

-2.3 In other cases, a maritime zone not previously designated as an MPA, might be newly identified as being in need of special protection, in which case a proposal should be prepared in accordance with the Revised Guidelines for the identification and designation of Particularly Sensitive Sea Areas (the PSSA Guidelines).
+2.3 In other cases, a maritime zone not previously designated as a MPA, might be newly identified as being in need of special protection, in which case a proposal should be prepared in accordance with the Revised Guidelines for the identification and designation of Particularly Sensitive Sea Areas ("the PSSA Guidelines")20.
 These Guidelines are periodically amended over time to add new PSSAs adopted over the years.
-As regards Special Areas, reference should be made to the 2013 Guidelines for the designation of Special Areas under MARPOL.
+As regards Special Areas, reference should be made to the 2013 Guidelines for the designation of Special Areas under MARPOL21.